bocadilloproject/bocadillo/docs/getting-started/tutorial.md

 If you went through the [quickstart] example, hopefully this code shouldn't come as a surprise.
 All we do here is send the number of `clients` (obtained from the `clients` provider) in a JSON response.

 Go ahead!
-Run `python app.py` and a few `python client.py` instances, and check out how many clients are connected by opening [http://localhost:8000/client-count](http://localhost:8000/client-count) in a web browser.
+Run `uvicorn app:app` and a few `python client.py` instances, and check out how many clients are connected by opening [http://localhost:8000/client-count](http://localhost:8000/client-count) in a web browser.
 Press `Ctrl+C` for one of the clients, and see the client count go down!

 Did it work?
 Congrats! ✨